01

 Arduino for Local Problem Solving

-The Arduino is a small, programmable microcontroller used by engineers and makers around the world to build smart devices.
-Our community in San Joaquin County has real, pressing problems that technology could help address.
-Students research a local issue of their choice, then investigate how an Arduino-based solution could tackle it.
-The goal is not to build the device, but to deeply understand the problem and make a compelling, research-backed case for how technology could help solve it.
+Students research a local issue of their choice in San Joaquin County, then investigate how an Arduino-based solution could address it.
+The goal is not to build the device, but to make a compelling, research-backed case for how technology could help.

 Coming Next Semester